 How does the Fund Work: At the beginning of each year a letter is sent to clergy together with a fact sheet on what the AFIA project will consider funding and how to apply.
 This fund works through the clergy who are on the ground and who are aware of people’s circumstances.

 In times of financial or health difficulties a break can provide some much needed precious time together.
-If you know of someone in your parish who is in distressing circumstances or in need of a break due to difficult personal problems and who would find it hard to fund a short break, please speak to your rector and ask him to consider applying to the fund on their behalf in 2014.
+If you know of someone in your parish who is in distressing circumstances or in need of a break due to difficult personal problems and who would find it hard to fund a short break, please speak to your rector and ask him to consider applying to the fund on their behalf.

 Download Application Form Here

 Parenting “Workshops” and Courses are run around the Dioceses as the need arises.

 Supporting and facilitating parenting is a growing part of our work, as we build on our